-Now, get a cup of coffee or tea and get ready to read.
+Now, get a cup of coffee or tea and let’s start.

 What is Vintage Aesthetic?